Last Updated: December 12, 2024

 United States of America

-💰 Compare Jacqueline Kennedy Onassis' Net Worth
+1. What Was Jacqueline Kennedy Onassis' Net Worth?

 What was Jacqueline Kennedy Onassis' net worth?

 Jacqueline Lee (Bouvier) Kennedy Onassis, also known as Jackie Kennedy, was an American First Lady and philanthropist who had a net worth of $150 million at the time of her death in 1994.
 That's the same as around $270 million in today's dollars.
 She was the widow of John F. Kennedy, the 35th President of the United States.
 She was the First Lady of the United States from 1961 until JFK's assassination in 1963.
-In 1968, Jackie Greek shipping tycoon Aristotle Onassis.
-We go into lots of detail below regarding Jackie's wealth, inheritances and other assets.
+In 1968, Jackie, Greek shipping tycoon Aristotle Onassis.
+We go into lots of detail below regarding Jackie's wealth, inheritances, and other assets.

 Early Life

-Jacqueline Lee Bouvier was born in Southampton, New York on July 28, 1929.
+Jacqueline Lee Bouvier was born in Southampton, New York, on July 28, 1929.
 Her parents were well-off thanks to an inheritance received by her father, John Vernou "Black Jack" Bouvier.
 "Black Jack" was also a high-earning stock broker on Wall Street.
-Unfortunately "Black Jack" gambled and drank away the family fortune, leading to her parent's divorce.
+Unfortunately, "Black Jack" gambled and drank away the family fortune, leading to her parent's divorce.

 Marriage to JFK